-99% Invisible is about all the thought that goes into the things we don’t think about — the unnoticed architecture and design that shape our world.
-With over 400 million downloads, 99% Invisible is one of the most popular podcasts on iTunes and is available on RadioPublic, via RSS and through other apps.
+99% Invisible is a sound rich, narrative podcast hosted by Roman Mars about all the thought that goes into the things we don’t think about — the unnoticed architecture and design that shape our world.
+With approximately 500 million downloads, 99pi is one of the most popular podcasts on iTunes and is available on RadioPublic, via RSS and through other apps.

+99% Invisible is an independent production, and a proud founding member of Radiotopia—a network of independent podcasts.
 If you’d like to support our show, you can donate here.
 If you’re wondering where to start listening, see the F.A.Q. below as well as staff favorites.
 Be sure to sign up for our newsletter, too.
-And if you’re looking for specific series pages: check out Article of Interest as well as According to Need.

-Our beautiful website, custom episode player and playlist system were created by the dynamic designer-and-developer duo known as Duck Brigade with help from Michael Waggoner and 99pi’s own Digital Director, Kurt Kohlstedt – you can read Kurt’s articles here.
+Our website, custom episode player and playlist system were created by the dynamic designer-and-developer duo known as Duck Brigade with help from Michael Waggoner and 99pi’s Digital Director, Kurt Kohlstedt, who also writes articles for the website.

 Where should I start listening?
 Guide me please!